Wild Ladakh: In search of ancient cultures & the elusive snow leopard with Garry Weare

 Overview

 In the coldest months, snow leopards descend from the high peaks to hunt in lower valleys, offering one of the best chances to glimpse this rare and endangered predator in its natural habitat.
 Often called the “ghost of the mountains,” the snow leopard is known for its perfect camouflage.
-Fewer than 7,000 remain in the wild today, and Ladakh is one of their key strongholds.

 From exploring Leh’s palaces and stupas and the rarely visited monasteries of Mangyu and Rizong, this is an in-depth immersion into Ladakhi life.
-Spend three unforgettable nights in Ulley, a known snow leopard corridor, where we work closely with expert trackers and the Snow Leopard Conservancy to maximise our viewing chances.
+Spend five unforgettable nights in Ulley, a known snow leopard corridor, where we work closely with expert trackers and the Snow Leopard Conservancy to maximise our viewing chances.

 Led by Garry Weare - one of the foremost authorities on the Indian Himalaya and a long-time contributor to its exploration, literature and conservation, this is a rare and rewarding winter journey.
 With his decades of experience and close ties to the Snow Leopard Conservancy in Leh, Garry offers unparalleled insight into Ladakh’s landscapes, people, and wildlife.